|Õppetöö asukoht||Eesti, Tallinn|

 You must have:

-• preferably at least three years of relevant professional experience.
+• preferably at least three years of creative professional experience.

 The entry qualification documents are accepted in the following languages: inglise.